 A typical gift bag royalty is 3-3.5% of sales.
 For a smaller, higher end company 5-6% is possible, but typically fewer bags will be sold.
 MaryJane says it often works out better to be designing for a company that sells to mid-range stores such as Ross or Target, where more bags will be sold and you can make more money.

-As a textile designer you might be used to working in RGB color mode, but for gift bags, which are printed on paper, files should be set up in CMYK.
+As a textile or pattern designer you might be used to working in RGB color mode, but for gift bags, which are printed on paper, files should be set up in CMYK.
 MaryJane recommends using colors from Pantone’s CMYK Uncoated swatches which come pre-loaded in Illustrator and Photoshop.

 Gift Bag Themes

-MaryJane was kind enough to share some design themes that her real-life gift bag clients are currently asking for, which is such a wonderful insight into this industry!
+MaryJane was kind enough to share some pattern design themes that her real-life gift bag clients are currently asking for, which is such a wonderful insight into this industry!
 Here is just a sample: